utdata/rwd-billboard-data/README.md

 - [data-out/hot100_archive.csv](data-out/hot100_archive.csv) has data from the chart's inception through the end of "last" year.
 - [data-out/hot100_current.csv](data-out/hot100_current.csv) has data to the current week (more or less).

-NEW: I'm also working on [data-out/billboard200-current.csv](data-out/hot100_current.csv) but there are clearly some issues with the older data that need to be worked out.
+**NEW:** I'm also working on [data-out/billboard200-current.csv](data-out/hot100_current.csv).
+The first five records have only 175 listings but that matches what is online.
+1967-09-16 at 191 is incorrect, but I haven't decided how to fix.

 This project has been ... an adventure.
 Details below.